 - Scotty Cameron: Scotty Cameron putters are known for their precision craftsmanship and attention to detail.
 They are often favored by professional golfers and are a popular choice among avid golfers.

-- Odyssey: Odyssey putters are known for their innovative designs and cutting-edge technology.
-They offer various putter types and styles to suit different golfers' preferences.
+- Odyssey: Odyssey putters feature innovative designs and solid insert technology.
+They offer a wide range of head types and styles.

 - Ping: Ping putters are known for their quality and consistency.
 They are popular among golfers of all skill levels and are favored for their forgiveness and stability.